 The murders of Sharon Tate, Jay Sebring, Abigail Folger, and Wojciech Frykowski on August 9th, 1969 changed everything in Hollywood.
 Actors, actresses, rock stars, and filmmakers who once partied together every night of the week were now locking all doors and sleeping with loaded weapons.
 Outside of Los Angeles, society’s perception of peace-loving hippies changed to dangerous, bloodthirsty killers.

 Morrison was a long-time friend of Jay Sebring.
 Not only was he responsible for Morrison’s free-flowing style, but he was also a close friend.
 The line Let’s change the mood from glad to sadness has far more personal weight than we probably give credit for.
 The Manson Family member responsible for the murders was Tex Watson.
-It’s also worth noting, Watson briefly worked as a doorman at The Whiskey A-Go-Go, the same club where The Doors had been a house band.
+It’s also worth noting, that Watson briefly worked as a doorman at The Whiskey A-Go-Go, the same club where The Doors had been a house band.
 It’s not a stretch to assume Morrison had at least once occupied the same place of employment with the person who would later murder a friend and change the world.

 Perhaps the murders were just a little too close to home for Morrison and the dual nature of “L.A.Woman” reflects that?

-Maybe Morrison had enough of the city where he spent most of his life?
+Maybe Morrison had enough of the city where he spent most of his life.
 Growing tired of the scene and selling out arenas, he moved to Paris not long after L.A.Woman was released.
 Morrison’s close friends claim he wanted to unwind and spend time with his girlfriend who moved there a few months before.
 Showcasing the city’s iconic scenery and seedy underbelly in “L.A.
 Woman” is almost like a bittersweet goodbye to a life Morrison was ready to take a break from.

 Even if the notion is a bit of a reach, it’s safe to say Los Angeles was no longer a scene of peace and love by the time 1971 rolled around.
-The glitz and glamor replaced by fear and paranoia.
+The glitz and glamor were replaced by fear and paranoia.
 The Doors had always made subtle references to the darker side of human nature but seeing happen around you was a different story.
 For every sun-soaked breeze on the strip, there’s a low-rent strip club.
 For each bikini-clad girl on the beach, there’s an ominous figure lurking in the shadows.
 Throughout his short, yet prolific career, Morrison lived by this unspoken code of honesty centering his artistic output around death and beauty for better or worse.
 Both sides of the coin are prominent throughout “L.A.Woman” just as they are in waking life.